ARM-software/psa-api/doc/ext-pake/api/pake.rst

     .. retval:: PSA_ERROR_INVALID_ARGUMENT
         The following conditions can result in this error:

-        *   The key type is not valid for a PAKE output.
+        *   The key type is not valid for output from this operation's algorithm.
         *   The key size is nonzero.
         *   The key lifetime is invalid.
         *   The key identifier is not valid for the key lifetime.